Wonga writes off debt for 330,000 customers

 It is the starkest intervention to date by the regulator as it clamps down on practices by companies who charge high interest rates for short periods, dubbed "payday" lenders.
 Privately owned Wonga is the biggest such lender in Britain.

+"Wonga has taken advantage of people in dire financial circumstances.
+Sadly, it comes as no surprise to learn that Wonga knowingly lent money to people who will never be able to afford to repay a loan and it is morally right that they have been forced to write off these loans," said John Mann, a UK lawmaker who sits on parliament's Treasury Select Committee.

+Mann said Wonga's senior management should appear before the influential Treasury Committee and explain their lending practices.

-The company will write off all the debt of the 330,000 customers who are in arrears for 30 days or more.
-A further 45,000 customers who are in arrears of up to 29 days will not be charged interest and be given longer to pay back their debt.
+It will write off all the debt of the 330,000 customers who are in arrears for 30 days or more.
+A further 45,000 customers who are in arrears of up to 29 days will not be charged interest and will be given longer to pay back their debt.

 The bill for compensating customers will come to about 220 million pounds, people familiar with the matter said.
 That works out at an average of 666 pounds for affected customers.